 One of the first French things I really started looking for and wanting to collect were French bread boards (you can read all about styling with them in this post).
 I saw a few in some magazines, and then even more on Pinterest and I was smitten!
 I love how they add so much texture to a kitchen.
 And even more than that, I love that I can use them!

-But I think my favorite way to use them is stacked en masse in a kitchen.
+I think my favorite way to use them is stacked en masse in a kitchen.
 They look good resting on the counter, nestled in a stack, or in my case, on the range mantel.

 The problem was, when I found them at my local antique mall they were expensive!
-They typically run anywhere from $100 to well over $250 for larger ones.
-That was way more than I wanted to pay.
-Especially since I knew I would need more than one to achieve the look I wanted.
+They typically run anywhere from $195 to $250 or more for larger ones.
+That was more than I wanted to pay.
+Especially since I knew I would need several to achieve the look I wanted.